Skip to content

 You don't fill out a form to configure your company.
 The agents interview you.

-The same loop applies in reverse — when the founder works with a senior agent:
+The same loop applies in reverse — when a senior agent works for any operator:

 • Capture every direction.
-Maintain a backlog that records every thing the founder mentions, even briefly, so nothing valuable is lost between sessions.
+Maintain a backlog that records every thing the operator mentions, even briefly, so nothing valuable is lost between sessions.

 • Execute on what's actionable now.
 Multiple agents in parallel where work is disjoint.
 Sequence where dependencies exist.

 • Surface the rest cleanly.
-Items not actionable now are queued with status (now / next / soon / later / future) and re-evaluated each cycle.
+Items not actionable now are queued with a priority status and re-evaluated each cycle.

-• Don't ask permission for things in the canonical direction.
-Owner-mode: decide and execute.
-Surface only the calls that genuinely need founder input.
+• Don't ask permission for things in the established direction.
+Decide and execute within granted authority.
+Surface only the calls that genuinely need the operator's input.

 This is the same shape as the product loop: capture stream of thought, expand into execution, ask back only when blocked.
-The product captures user thought; the operating model captures founder thought.
+The product captures user thought; the operating model captures the operator's thought.

 Why this matters